 ECL course grants have been used to purchase--among other items--small equipment, art materials, children’s books, refreshments, health-related materials, and organization memberships for students.
 Other suggestions for use of funds are encouraged.

 Grant applications are accepted on a rolling basis throughout the year.
-Applicants will be notified of funding decisions within 2-3 weeks after submission.
+Applicants will be notified of funding decisions within two-to-three weeks after submission.

-To apply for an ECL Course Designation and ECL Course Grant, click here.
+Apply for an ECL Course Designation and ECL Course Grant.